Fast modeling of regenerative amplifier free-electron lasers: Approach to fast cavity modeling

 We begin with a discussion of gaussian mode propagation through a quadratically gradient index optical fiber, which we will connect to the FEL propagation problem in the next subsection.
 The radiation profile in a material with some spatially varying refractive index $n(r,z)$ satisfies the following paraxial wave equation (see e.g. \cite{marcuse2013})

-where $E$ is the transverse field, $z$ is the propagation distance, and $k_r=2\pi/\lambda_r$ is the radiation wavenumber.
+where $E$ is the slowly varying transverse field, $z$ is the propagation distance, and $k_r=2\pi/\lambda_r$ is the radiation wavenumber.
 For a quadratic gradient index fiber, we may write the refractive index (approximately or exactly, depending on the material), to second order in the transverse coordinates:

 The presence of the linear-order terms allows us to accurately take into account radiation profiles with non-zero transverse centroid.
 This form of the index couples naturally to our gaussian ansatz for the radiation field, as we can see from plugging the gaussian ansatz into equation~\eqref{eqn:dielectricwaveguideeqn} alongside equation~\eqref{eqn:secondorderindex}.
-The resulting equation is a second-order decoupled polynomial equation in $x$ and $y$: thus it has five terms proportional to unity, $x$, $y$, $x^2$, and $y^2$.
+The resulting equation is a second-order decoupled polynomial equation in $x$ and $y$: thus it has five terms that are proportional to unity, $x$, $y$, $x^2$, and $y^2$.
 We may take advantage of the orthogonality of the polynomial terms to separate the second-order polynomial equation in $x$ and $y$ into five distinct equations corresponding to each of the polynomial coefficients.
 The result is the following five first-order differential equations:

 We note that this approach is analogous to that taken in \cite{kogelnik1965propagation} to study gaussian beam propagation through azimuthally symmetric gradient index fibers.
-In general, these equations may be integrated through the undulator, given that we understand how to compute the refractive index components $n_0^2$, $n_{1x}$, $n_{1y}$, $n_{2x}$, and $n_{2y}$.
-Equation \ref{eq:tracking} elucidates the primary reason for the fast nature of the method: we have reduced the problem of tracking the radiation profile down to tracking five complex numbers which obey simple first-order differential equations.
+The propagation of the gaussian mode can then be understood by integrating these equations through the system in question, given that we understand how to compute the refractive index components $n_0^2$, $n_{1x}$, $n_{1y}$, $n_{2x}$, and $n_{2y}$.
+Equations~\eqref{eq:tracking}-\eqref{eq:tracking_end} elucidate the primary reason for the fast nature of the method: we have reduced the problem of tracking the radiation profile down to tracking five complex numbers which obey simple first-order differential equations.